Targeted Natural Interventions

 In addition to consuming a healthy, balanced diet and exercising regularly, the following natural interventions may help avoid influenza infection or ease flu symptoms (Siu 2012; Gardner 2011; Louria 2007).

 Vitamin D – Vitamin D has a significant role in the regulation of the human immune system and may reduce the risk of certain viral and bacterial infections by modulating immune response to such pathogens (Beard 2011; Grant 2010).
 Vitamin D blood levels appear to be related to respiratory infections, in that a 4 ng/mL increase in vitamin D levels correspond to about a 7–10% decrease in infection risk (Berry 2011; Cannell 2011).
 Furthermore, vitamin D deficiency may be linked to an increased risk of influenza and respiratory tract infection (Beard 2011; Cannell 2008).
-In one clinical trial, 1200 International Units (IU) daily of vitamin D3 reduced incidence of seasonal influenza by about 67% in school children compared to children not taking any vitamin D-containing supplements (Urashima 2010).
+In a comprehensive review, researchers analyzed data from 10,933 participants in 25 randomized controlled trials looking at the effect of vitamin D on risk of acute respiratory infections, such as colds and influenza.
+The analysis found that those receiving daily or weekly vitamin D supplements, in doses ranging from 300 IU to 4000 IU per day, had a 19% reduction in acute respiratory infection risk, and those with vitamin D deficiency (levels below 25 nmol/L or 10 ng/mL) at the beginning of the trial experienced a greater protective effect.
+A risk reduction was not seen in participants who received individual large doses of vitamin D (30,000 IU or more), either once or at intervals of one to three months, whether alone or in addition to daily or weekly doses (Martineau 2017).
+In one clinical trial, 1200 IU of vitamin D reduced influenza A incidence by 64% compared with placebo among schoolchildren who had not been taking any additional vitamin D supplements (Urashima 2010).
 Similarly, in a 3-year trial, postmenopausal African American women taking 2000 IU of vitamin D daily reported significantly fewer incidence of influenza compared to those taking a placebo (Aloia 2007).

 Vitamin D is derived in the skin from its precursor 7-dehydrocholesterol following stimulation by ultraviolet B (UVB) light (eg, sunlight).
 It is then eventually converted to 1,25-dihydroxyvitamin D3, which combines with vitamin D receptors to trigger an immune response that may be effective against influenza infection (Shaman 2011).
 Studies suggest that vitamin D also helps prevent excessive expression of inflammatory cytokines (Cannell 2006, 2011).
 Because of this, it may help to prevent the occurrence of cytokine storm (Grant 2009).